Wro\'nskian algebra and Broadhurst-Roberts quadratic relations: Broadhurst--Roberts quadratic relations

 The purpose of \S\ref{subsec:deRham_alt} is twofold.
 First, we display the diversity of de Rham representations in the Wro\'nskian framework, along with formal proofs.
-Second, we conclude with an open-ended discussion on other representations of the de Rham matrices $ \MathFrak D_k$ and $ \MathFrak d_k$ outside the Wro\'nskian framework.
+Second, we conclude with an open-ended discussion on other representations of the de Rham matrix $ \mathbf D_m$ outside the Wro\'nskian framework.